RNAdetective/AIDD/README.md

 5. Restart for this to finish installation.  (shutdown virutalbox and then double click on it again to restart)

-6. When the virtualbox restarts it will prompt an upgrade select no upgrade.  (those upgrades do not work with the virtual box we will manually upgrade in the set-up.sh script.
+6. When the virtualbox restarts it will prompt an upgrade select no upgrade.  (those upgrades do not work with the virtual box we will manually upgrade in the set-up.sh script)

 7. You can Use rightCTRL C to switch between scale mode to be able to get the full screen view but you need to have scale mode turned off to see the top menu while in your virtualbox.
 When you see the menu bar across the top then go to view menu and select the screen resolution